Finalising the Transaction

 Assisting In Arranging A Survey

-A broker should provide a customer with a list of recommended marine surveyors, from which a buyer can then choose a surveyor to represent him in accurately assessing the condition of the boat.
+represent him in accurately assessing the condition of the boat.
 The broker should also have current knowledge of boatyards at which a survey may be conducted.

 Organising A Sea Trial

-More than a joy ride or a mere formality, this is when the buyer confirms how the boat should perform.
-A broker should be able to assist the buyer in making a realistic assessment of the strengths and weaknesses in the performance of a particular boat.
+A yacht broker should be able to assist the buyer in making a realistic assessment of the strengths and weaknesses in the performance of a particular boat.

 Promoting Ethics

-The broker's position as a middleman between buyer and seller places substantial ethical responsibility on him to ensure that both parties are treated honestly and fairly.
+The yacht broker's position as a middleman between buyer and seller places substantial ethical responsibility on him to ensure that both parties are treated honestly and fairly.

 Preparing Paperwork